cti/di/README.md

 $manager = new Manager();

-// create Module, inject it is constructor and return application
+// create Module, inject it in constructor and return application
 $manager->get('Application');
 ```